smartcontractkit/crec-sdk/README.md

 ### Complete example application

-An example application using CRELib can be found in the [crec-example-payment-processor](https://github.com/smartcontractkit/crec-example-payment-processor) repository.
+An example application using CRE Connect SDK can be found in the [crec-example-payment-processor](https://github.com/smartcontractkit/crec-example-payment-processor) repository.

 ## Glossary